carpentries/scaffolds/instructions/instructors.md

 > learner and let it load in the background so that they don't have to wait 30
 > minutes for it to load.

-Here is an example workflow from the python-novice-inflammation lesson using Jupyter Lab:
+Here is an example workflow from the Python-novice-inflammation lesson using Jupyter Lab:
 <https://mybinder.org/v2/gh/carpentries/scaffolds/swc-python-novice-inflammation?urlpath=tree>

 Once the learner has the link, here is their process: